Numerical gravitational backreaction on cosmic string loops from simulation: Results

-This expectation is borne out in our results, as shown in Fig.~\ref{fig:Gamma-by-evaporation}.
-The initial large $\Gamma$ is due to the small-scale structure on freshly-formed loops, and the reduction in $\Gamma$ with increasing $\chi$ comes mainly from this small-scale structure being smoothed out; some effect is due to the amplitude decrease at lowest mode numbers, but this comparably moderate change cannot account for the reduction in $\Gamma$ by a factor $\sim 3.4$.
+The initial large $\Gamma$ is due to the small-scale structure on freshly-formed loops, and the reduction in $\Gamma$ with increasing $\chi$ comes mainly from this small-scale structure being smoothed out; some effect is due to the amplitude decrease at the very highest mode numbers, but this comparably moderate change cannot account for the reduction in $\Gamma$ by a factor $\sim 3.4$.

 In addition to the average decreasing, the range of $\Gamma$ values becomes tighter with increasing $\chi$.
 No loop's $\Gamma$ decreases below the conjectured lower bound, $\Gamma_\text{min}\approx 39$~\cite{PhysRevD.50.3703,0264-9381-22-13-002}; the smallest value we observe, for $\chi=0.7$, is $43.7$.
 Very rarely, $\Gamma$ may increase with $\chi$; this was seen in $\lesssim1\%$ of the data used in Fig.~\ref{fig:Gamma-by-evaporation}, and the largest such positive change was by a factor $\sim 1.04$.
 The average $\Gamma$s for the most-evaporated loops are close to but in the case of $\chi=0.6$ and 0.7 slightly less than the canonical $\Gamma\approx 50$ value for a loop network.
 The data shown here appears to be approaching an asymptotic mean $\Gamma$ in the mid-40s.